Vocal Reduction and Isolation

-- Remove Vocals: The default, removes the defined vocal range from the audio if it is center-panned and returns a stereo track.
+- Remove Vocals: If the audio is center-panned, removes the vocal range defined by the Low Cut and High Cut sliders, and returns it as a stereo track.

-- Isolate Vocals: Extracts the defined vocal range from the audio if it is center-panned and returns it as a (dual) mono track.
+- Isolate Vocals: If the audio is center-panned, extracts the slider-defined vocal range and returns it as a (dual) mono track.

-- Isolate Vocals and Invert: Extracts the defined vocal range from the audio if it is center-panned and returns it as an inverted (dual) mono track.
+- Isolate Vocals and Invert: If the audio is center-panned, extracts the slider-defined vocal range and returns it as an inverted (dual) mono track.

-- Remove Center: Removes the whole frequency spectrum from the audio if it is center-panned and returns a true stereo track.
+- Remove Center: Removes all audio (the whole frequency spectrum) that is common to both left and right channels and returns a true stereo track.

-- Isolate Center: Extracts the whole frequency spectrum from the audio if it is center-panned and returns it as a (dual) mono track.
+- Isolate Center: If the audio is center-panned, extracts the whole frequency spectrum and returns it as a (dual) mono track.

-- Isolate Center and Invert: Extracts the whole frequency spectrum from the audio if it is center-panned and returns it as inverted (dual) mono track.
+- Isolate Center and Invert: If the audio is center-panned, extracts the whole frequency spectrum from and returns it as an inverted (dual) mono track.

 - Analyze: Tells you how great the chances are of a successful vocal reduction or isolation.
 It returns also the average Pan position for the selected audio.
 See below for an in-depth explanation.